Lido di Venezia

 As I was leaving Venice, I was reading one of my favourite Calvino's books Invisible Cities.
 My eyes rested on the paragraphs where Marco Polo finally mentioned the V word, Venezia.

 Everything we talk about is about Venezia.
 VEN-E-ZIA.

 It was a maze, a labyrinth.
-You took me walk through every alleyway, all of doorway has different writings that I cannot decipher.
+You took me to walk through every alleyway, all of doorway has different writings that I cannot decipher.
 Later, I learn to relinquish myself and just let your hand guided me through.
-We reached to the river front.
-Moonlight, little stella, celestial.
+We reached to the riverfront.
+Moonlight, little stellar, celestial.